akoll/scanta/README.md

     // `get_entity_count` is processed immediately.
     if (manager.get_entity_count() > 100) {
-      // `remove_entity` will automatically be deferred.
-      if (hp.value <= 0) manager.remove_entity(entity);
+      // `remove_entity` will automatically be deferred to the end of the frame. if (hp.value <= 0) manager.remove_entity(entity);
     }
   };